phiroict/training-kube-certification/readme.md

 # Goal
  This is a project that is built while studying for the K8s certification.
+ It is a full stack project from application to deployment.
+ This will include
+ - Two applications in Rust using the Rocket webserver framework with a shared interface definition library and a template project.
+ - Kustomize: For having one codebase for kubernetes and a set of variations per environment
+ - Kubernetes: Several ways of using kubernetes in this project
+   - Build it yourselves with another [project](https://github.com/phiroict/training_k8s_cluster)
+   - Use minikube (See below)
+ - Using a service mesh `istio` for zero trust inner service encryption.
+ - Using encryption for ingoing connections (TLS / istio certs? )
+ - Tests framework created in jmeter for content and saturation tests.

 ## Stack
 - Linux system (this has been developed on a Arch linux machine, should work fine on other distros as well)
   - MacOS -> This is now the ARM platform so many container images need to be build for this platform, this is out of scope for this training.
 Good luck.